 Cheese of Truth By D.I.
 Jolly

-The waitress smiled as she put the plate down in front of Courtney who looked at it slightly confused then looked up to see her turn to walk away.
+The waitress smiled as she put the plate down in front of Courtney, who looked at it slightly confused, then looked up to see the waitress walking away.

 “Vegan baguette with fries.”